hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-09-17-emotional-intelligence.md

 #### Performance Evaluation

 How well can we predict emotions using just these learned directions?
-We evaluate on the EMOTIC test set by measuring cosine similarity between image embeddings and emotion directions.
+We evaluate on the EMOTIC test set by measuring cosine similarity between image embeddings and emotion directions and then computing average precision (AP).

 [Mittal et al. (2020)](https://www.researchgate.net/profile/Uttaran-Bhattacharya-2/publication/339972569_EmotiCon_Context-Aware_Multimodal_Emotion_Recognition_using_Frege's_Principle/links/5f53d102299bf13a31a4b738/EmotiCon-Context-Aware-Multimodal-Emotion-Recognition-using-Freges-Principle.pdf) provide benchmark results on EMOTIC for comparison: